-Ten days later, Rosenthal had lunch with the city’s police commissioner and found out one disturbing fact about the case: According to the commissioner, 38 people heard Genovese’s cries for help that night, and only one called the police after the victim had already died.
+Ten days later, Rosenthal had lunch with the city’s police commissioner and found out a disturbing detail about the case: 38 people apparently heard Genovese’s cries for help that night, and only one called the police after the victim had already died.

 She turned off the lights of her car, locked the door and started to walk the 100 feet to the entrance of her apartment at 82-70 Austin Street, which is in a Tudor building, with stores on the first floor and apartments on the second.